input-output-hk/cardano-ops/examples/shelley-testnet/README.md

 directory has a least 4G of space, but use 8 or 16 if possible to be on the safe side.
 After modifying that file you should log out and in again.

+Finally, if you find out you did not allocated enough space for the temporary directory, you can either set the value of `RuntimeDirectorySize` to a larger value, or set the `TMPDIR` variable to point to a location with sufficient space.

 ### AWS deployment